Angular Triplet Loss-based Camera Network for ReID: Methodology

+\textbf{Optimization} As shown in the formula $\mathcal{L}_{D}$ and $\mathcal{L}_{T}$, the process of training $T$ is to minimize $\mathcal{L}_{ID}$ and maximize $\mathcal{L}_{fake}$ at the same time. $D$ learns to distinguish cameras by minimizing $\mathcal{L}_{D}$, which forms an adversarial relationship.
 Since the goals of the two objective functions are opposite, the training process of the minimax game can be divided into two sub-processes.
-One sub-process optimizes $F$, and the other optimizes $D$.
-Both the two sub-process can be implemented with Adam~\cite{kingma2014adam}.
-In our experiments, we train $F$ for 1 step after $k$ steps for the discriminator, as shown in Algorithm~\ref{algorithm}.
+One sub-process optimizes $T$, and the other optimizes $D$.
+Both the two sub-processes are implemented with Adam~\cite{kingma2014adam}.
+In our experiments, we train $T$ and $D$ alternatively, as shown in Algorithm~\ref{algorithm}.